MaikelsoftTrading/signal-trading-examples/README.md

 ## Reference documentation
 The [C# reference documentation](https://maikelsofttrading.github.io/signal-trading-examples/api/index.html) here on Github is a detailed description of all data types, methods and functions of the framework.

+## Signal generation process
+The basic flow for generating signals for a trading symbol is:

+1. Framework receives latest price(s) for the symbol through either push (IObservable) or pull (IEnumerable)
+2. Additional data is derived from latest prices, e.g, a candlestick chart
+3. If this is the first input, framework creates a signal for the symbol
+4. Framework updates signal with latest prices and:
+	1. If no position is open and trades have been set up, a position is opened if the entry price of a setup was triggered
+	2. If a position is open, closes the position if its profit target or loss limit is hit
+5. Framework calls strategy function with current signal and the additional data as arguments
+6. Strategy function sets up trades for the next trading position or changes current position if necessary
+7. Strategy function returns signal to framework
+8. Framework repeats the process

+An alternative flow is to start from custom data that includes latest prices and other information that must be analyzed by the strategy (e.g. # social media mentions, news headlines for the symbol, number of wallets for a cryptocurrency):
+1. Framework receives data in a custom format through either push (IObservable) or pull (IEnumerable)
+2. The custom data item is mapped to pricing information that the framework can work with (the Pricing struct)
+3. Continue at step 3 of basic flow.

 ## Tutorial
 (The development of this tutorial is in progress)